Category:

 3. Create a mentoring program that allows managers and other team members to learn the skills they will need to eventually become a franchisee.
 There is no greater incentive for driven, motivated employees than the belief that they can eventually become an owner.

 4. Use profiling tools that help you screen for the personality traits and skills that will maximize your candidate’s opportunity to succeed.
-A candidate looking to buy a quick service restaurant will need to have strong management skills and will need to be good at motivating a team, whereas a candidate looking to buy a business-to-business sales franchise may not need those skills at all.
+A candidate looking to buy a quick-service restaurant will need to have strong management skills and will need to be good at motivating a team, whereas a candidate looking to buy a business-to-business sales franchise may not need those skills at all.

 It’s important to remember that for many franchise candidates, they are risking their life savings to purchase your franchise; and we, as responsible franchisors, must do everything we can to be sure it’s the right investment for them.
 No matter what options you may choose to help you qualify your franchise candidates, the bottom line is this: You’re better off not awarding a franchise to the wrong candidate than trying to get them out of the system when they fail.
 The latter is costly and damaging to your brand – and can be financially devastating for your franchisee.

-Do you have further questions about recruiting franchisees?
+Do you have questions about recruiting franchisees?

 Get Strategic Advice